End-of-Life Doula Membership Benefits

 A: No. Members are heavily vetted in order to assure a good fit with the philosophy of the organization and to maintain a balance within the Collaborative of individual expertise.

-Q: Does the Collaborative offer classes and training?
+Q: Does the Collaborative offer training for doulas?

 Q: How does one become trained as an end-of-life doula?

 A: There are several reputable organizations that provide end-of-life doula training.
-Some of the ones recognized by the Collaborative are: The International End-of-Life Doula Alliance (INELDA), the Conscious Dying Institute (CDI), Doulagivers, Going With Grace, The University of Vermont, Quality of Life Care, and Lifespan Doulas.
+Some of the ones recognized by the Collaborative are: The International End-of-Life Doula Alliance (INELDA), the Conscious Dying Institute (CDI), Doulagivers, Going With Grace, The University of Vermont, Quality of Life Care, and Lifespan Doulas, to name a few.

 Q: Can I get a Collaborative member to come speak to my group?